Donis03ch/ML_SteamGames/README.md

 # ML_SteamGames

 ## Dataset
-In this module I'll be working with a dataset consisting of games on Steam.
+In this module I'll be using a dataset consisting of games on Steam.
+Set on huggingface: (https://huggingface.co/datasets/FronkonGames/steam-games-dataset/blob/main/games.csv)